hotwax/oms-documentation/stevemadden/flows/preorder/readme.md

 2. In following scenarios the orders are considered eligible for auto-releasing:
     a.
 Pre-order promise date has arrived
     b.
 Inventory for the style is available

+**Manual Pre-order Releasing:**
+1. If product inventory is available in HotWax, user can release the pre-orders manually through Pre-order App.
+2. Following features are available in the pre-order app:
+   a.
+Search by Order - User can search orders of a style by following search options:
+            UPC
+            Order ID
+            Product Name
+   b.
+Search by Product - User can search products by following search options:
+            UPC
+            Order ID
+            Product Name